-Causal genes remain extraordinarily difficult to identify in most genetic diseases and, in particular, in highly polygenic disorders for which current approaches are most limited (Bonetta 2008), identifying causal genes is a major barrier to progress in understanding these diseases.
+Causal genes remain extraordinarily difficult to identify in most genetic diseases, and in particular, in highly polygenic disorders, for which current approaches are most limited (Bonetta 2008), identifying causal genes is a major barrier to progress in understanding these diseases.
 More generally, traditional linkage analyses have mapped causal genes for many diseases, often using positional cloning, but these methods are difficult and time-consuming (Altshuler et al. 2008).
 However, genome-wide association studies (GWAS) have opened the way to unbiased discovery of large numbers of disease genes in a more efficient manner.

 A typical GWAS analysis involves comparing case and control individuals at selected single nucleotide polymorphisms (SNPs) or, more recently, copy number variants (CNVs).
-SNPs representing common haplotype blocks are measured genomewide (at approximately 500,000-1,000,000 locations), and the disease-associated genetic markers are identified (for review, see McCarthy et al. 2008).
+SNPs representing common haplotype blocks are measured genome-wide (at approx. 500,000 - 1,000,000 locations), and the disease-associated genetic markers are identified (reviewed in (McCarthy et al. 2008)).
 The SNPs that show association strong enough to surpass a genome-wide significance threshold are then analyzed for chromosomal proximity to genes that might cause the disease, or otherwise affect its etiology.
-However, even though the data from GWAS support a great number of loci involved in common diseases, it is hard to separate many of the causal genes
+However, even though the data from GWAS support a great number of loci involved in common diseases, it is hard to separate many of the causal genes from the background noise of the hundreds of thousands of SNPs in the assay.
+Consequently, GWAS suffer from a lack of statistical strength, requiring large test populations to overcome the large multiple hypothesis correction needed in evaluating hundreds of thousands of candidate loci.